idirlab/freebases/README.md

 ## Dataset

-Four clean variants of Freebase dataset are provided by inclusion/exclusion of various data modeling idiosyncrasies, which encables researchers to leverage or avoid such features based on the nature of their tasks. **The dataset can be downloaded from this [link](https://www.dropbox.com/s/idzqsh1a34swaz0/Freebases.zip?dl=0).**
+Four variants of Freebase dataset are provided by inclusion/exclusion of various data modeling idiosyncrasies, which encables researchers to leverage or avoid such features based on the nature of their tasks. **The dataset can be downloaded from this [link](https://www.dropbox.com/s/idzqsh1a34swaz0/Freebases.zip?dl=0).**

 ### Dataset Statistics